 There are a few downsides of using a self-hosted WordPress platform for setting up a website.
 Let’s take a look at them below:

 - You can’t build a website for free.
 To create a site, you’ll have to purchase a domain name and web hosting, which may cost up to $110 per year.
 You’ll want to see How Much Does It REALLY Cost to Build a Website?.

 3. You’re responsible for updating your WordPress core software, plugins, and themes.
 However, updating your WordPress is as easy as clicking the Update button, so it’s not too much work.

 WordPress.com is a freemium website hosting service, which is run by the same folks behind WordPress.org.

 It enables you to start a website for free.
-If you need more features like custom domain name support, extended storage space, design customization, then you can upgrade to a premium WordPress.com plan.
+If you need more features like custom domain name support, extended storage space, or design customization, then you can upgrade to a premium WordPress.com plan.